Mocha vs Latte (All You Wanna Know!)

 Latte is the most popular milky espresso-based drink, prepared with frothed milk, foam, and often fancy toppings.
 The name “latte” comes from the Italian caffè latte, which means “milk coffee.”

-Lattes can also be customized with flavored syrups, such as vanilla or caramel, to add a touch of sweetness.
+Lattes are often customized with flavored syrups, such as vanilla or caramel, to add a touch of sweetness.

 The special thing about the latte is the intricate designs and patterns created on top of the latte using milk foam such as heart, Tulip, or Rosetta art.